Queen Silver Star crowned in Vernon - Vernon Morning Star

 The other candidates were: Miss Vernon VW Piper Cahoon, Miss Century 21 Realty Celina Galbraith, Miss North Okanagan Optimist Club Morgan Graham, Miss Bannister All Makes Collision & Glass Kylee Murphy and Miss Okanagan Restoration Services Ltd. Cadence Taron.

+“Over the past 59 years Queen Silver Star Excellence Progam has changed the lives of over 690 candidates.”

+Queen and Princess Silver Star will be at many Vernon Winter Carnival events over the next 10 days and will serve as ambassadors for Greater Vernon through the next year.

 Vernon Winter Carnival takes place Feb.
-1-10, with close to 100 events.
+1-10, with close to 100 events, including 47 free events.

+The Queen Silver Star Excellence Program is available for young women between the ages of 15 and 18 years who reside within the North Okanagan (Vernon, Coldstream, Lavington, Lumby and Armstrong).
+Candidates who join the program make long lasting friendships, enhance their resume, obtain required graduation volunteer hours, and have the opportunity to win scholarship money.

 @VernonNews